-Submitted proposals from faculty members will be reviewed and evaluated by the interdisciplinary MUSE Proposal Review Committee, which is an all-faculty committee consisting of members of the Mentored Research and Internships Council (MRIC) and past members of the Faculty-Student Collaboration Program Council (FSCPC).
-It is chaired by the Director of Faculty-Student Scholarly and Creative Collaborative Activity and MUSE, Jarret Crawford, and strives to include faculty representation from each School.
-The current members include Jessica Barnack-Tavlaris (School of Humanities and Social Sciences), Maria Domingo (School of Business), David Mazeika (School of Humanities & Social Sciences, Social Science), Dimitris Papamichail (School of Science), and four to-be-named former FSCPC members.
+Submitted proposals from faculty members will be reviewed and evaluated by the interdisciplinary MUSE Proposal Review Committee, which is an all-faculty committee consisting of the faculty members of the Mentored Research and Internships Council (MRIC) and five additional MUSE faculty alumni chosen by the Faculty Senate Executive Board from a list provided by the Director of Faculty-Student Research and Creative Activity,.
+It is chaired by the Director of Faculty-Student Scholarly and Creative Collaborative Activity and MUSE, Curt Elderkin, and strives to include faculty representation from each School.
+The current members include Brenda Seals (School of Nursing, Health and Exercise Science), Jessica Barnack-Tavlaris/Sejong Yoon (School of Humanities and Social Sciences/School of Science), David Mazeika (School of Humanities & Social Sciences), Dimitris Papamichail (School of Science), and four to-be-named former FSCPC members and or previous MUSE awardees.

-The Director will present the committee's evaluations to the Provost, who will award funding based on the FSCAC's evaluations and the available budget.
+The Director will present the committee's evaluations to the Provost, who will award funding based on the MUSE Proposal Review Committee's evaluations and the available budget.